Devotional Thought : 1 Peter 2:10

 Once you were not a people, but now you are the people of God.
 1 Peter 2:10

-Peter writes, once we were not “a people”, meaning we didn’t have an identity.
+Peter writes, once we were not “a people,” meaning we didn’t have an identity.
 Before we came to Christ we were like orphans.
 Though we had natural parents we didn’t have a sense of knowing who we were.
 We had no true sense of worth.
 But now we are someone because we belong to him.
 God calls us his own, he makes us his children.
 We gain a sense of belonging and worth because we are his.
-In John’s first letter he writes that we are children of God (3:1) and then he emphasises this by adding “And that is what we are!”
+John writes that we are children of God and then he emphasises this by adding “And that is what we are!”
+(1 John 3:1).

 When we fully grasp the implications of this we will be overwhelmed that God would go to such extraordinary lengths to include us in his family.
 It will fill us with gratitude and cause us to fall in love with him.